archietownsend/suckless/README.md

 - dwmblocks
 - slock
 ![Screenshot](screenshot.png "Screenshot")
-# info
+# Info
-Colourschemes generated from Pywal applies to st, dmenu and dwm.
+Using xresources a colourscheme will be applied to all programs.
 # dwm patches
 - alwayscenter (centre floating windows)
 - autostart (runs autostart.sh on startup)